• Skip to primary navigation

 Storage

-The pumpkin spice muffins will keep at room temperature in an airtight container for a couple of days.
+The pumpkin spice muffins can be kept at room temperature in an airtight container for a couple of days.
 For longer storage refrigerate them for up to a week.
 For even longer storage freeze for up to 3 months.

 To freeze the oil-free muffins separately, place them on a baking tray that will fit in the freezer.
 Once frozen, remove them from the tray and place the frozen muffins in a freezer-safe container.
 Now they’re frozen separately.
 Alternatively, you can individually wrap each muffin to freeze it separately.